-This work, conducted in November 2010 is the second of two sampling sessions for Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park conducted in 2010.
-The first sampling was conducted in March 2010.
+This work, conducted in May 2011 is the first of two sampling sessions for Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park to be conducted in 2011.
 The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if any, that may be impacted by construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
 Programmatic Arthropod Monitoring studies is being coordinated and conducted with the approval of HALE staff biologists.

 Sampling of arthropod habitats was approved in a permit obtained from the Department of Land and Natural Resources (Permit # FHM10-229) issued in June, 2010 and the National Park Service (Permit # HALE-2010-SCI-0001) issued on March 22, 2010.
-Sampling began on November 15, 2010 and was completed on November 19, 2010.
+Sampling began on May 23, 2011 and was completed on May 28, 2011.